mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 - Customer can confirm the reservation (if requested by store) by setting `confirmedByCustomer = true`
 - Confirmation can occur in any order (store first, customer first, or simultaneously)
 - Both confirmation flags can be true simultaneously
-- The reservation status remains `Pending (0)` until the service lifecycle begins (e.g., when customer arrives and status changes to `Seated`)
+- The reservation status remains `Pending (0)` until the service lifecycle begins (e.g., when customer arrives and status changes to `Ready`)

 **Service Flow:**

-- When the customer arrives and is seated/checked in, store staff marks status as `Seated (40)`
+- When the customer arrives and is ready for service, store staff marks status as `Ready (40)`
-- The `arriveTime` field is recorded when status changes to `Seated`
+- The `arriveTime` field is recorded when status changes to `Ready`
 - After service is completed, store staff marks status as `Completed (50)`

 **Termination States:**